 - Alien - A Maian with a RC-P120.

-Once you complete a match, your stats are tracked on your profile.
+Once the player complete a matchs, their stats are tracked on their profile.
 These stats include kills, deaths, wins, losses and accuracy.
-There are 4 skill medals that you can get for each match (Accuracy, Headshot, KillMaster, and Survivor, all which are tracked in your profile) and 17 post-game awards (including Most Deadly, Shortest Life, and Most Professional).
-As you get more kills and win more matches, your profile's level increases.
+There are 4 skill medals that they can get for each match (Accuracy, Headshot, KillMaster, and Survivor, all which are tracked in their profile) and 17 post-game awards (including Most Deadly, Shortest Life, and Most Professional).
+As they get more kills and win more matches, the player's profile's level increases.
 However, increasing levels add nothing to the game.

 Not every weapon, simulant type, level, and game mode is unlocked from the start.
 They must be unlocked by doing challenges in the Combat Simulator.
 (Weapons can also be obtained by using them in the single-player game) There are 30 challenges in the game, each can be played up to four human players at a time.
 The more players playing the challenge, the more simulants they face.
 Challenges start off trivially easy and later become painfully difficult.
 They often introduce new game modes and weapons.
 Only four challenges are available at the start, with each beaten challenge unlocking a new challenge.